-Vellum is relatively new software that converts manuscripts into beautifully formatted digital and print books.
+Vellum is a relatively new software that converts manuscripts into beautifully formatted digital and print books.
 As an author, I’m a huge fan of its user-friendly capabilities.
 However, as an editor and proofreader also providing a formatting service, I want the authors I work with to know exactly what is possible within Vellum.
 Therefore, this blog answers the question: what are the pros and cons of Vellum formatting?

 - Dedication page